Wow, you're actually more terrifying through adult eyes.Big

 - Defrosting Ice Queen / Sugar and Ice Personality: Susan.

-- The Eighties: The era the movie was set in.
+- The Eighties: The era the movie was set and made in.

 - Face on a Milk Carton: When Paul and Susan have breakfast, they have a milk carton on the table with Josh's child face on it.